mandrasch/ddev-wp-groundstation/README.md

 # DDEV WP Groundstation 🛰️

-Starting a new child theme?
+- Starting a new child theme?
 Just run `ddev install-wp` and develop the child theme in wp-content/themes/-folder.

-Scared a wordpress update will break your old site?
+- Scared a wordpress update will break your old site?
 Why not test it locally beforehand?

+DDEV WP Groundstation provides custom commands to work with Wordpress, git an DDEV.

 ⚠️ Status: Work in progress, use at own risk 👷‍♀️⚠️